 About Me

-Hi, I am Barney – welcome to my website!
+Hi, I’m Barney — welcome to my corner of the internet!

-I completed my Master’s studies in Computer Science at Georgia Tech , where I was fortunate to be advised by Prof. Bo Zhu and Prof. Greg Turk .
-Before that, I received my Bachelor’s degree from TU Budapest , where I was lucky to work with Prof. László Szécsi in the Computer Graphics Group .
+I completed my M.S. in Computer Science at Georgia Tech , where I was fortunate to be advised by Prof. Bo Zhu and Prof. Greg Turk .
+Before that, I received my B.S. from TU Budapest , where I was lucky to work with Prof. László Szécsi in the Computer Graphics Group .

 - blog posts